osgi/osgi.enroute.site/_source/_services/org.osgi.service.component.md

 ## Example Usage

+	@Component
+	public class MyComponent implements SomeService {
+		LogService log;

+		@Activate
+		void activate(ComponentContext cc, BundleContext bc, Map<String,Object> config) {}

+		@Deactivate
+		void deactivate(ComponentContext cc, BundleContext bc, Map<String,Object> config) {}

+		@Modified
+		void modified(Map<String,Object> config) {}

+		@Reference
+		void setLogService(LogService log) {
+			this.log = log;
+		}
+	}

 ## Background

 Not sure what we were smoking when designing the original OSGi specification, or maybe it was just youthful exuberance, but OSGi did not really become useful for the rest of us until we had Declarative Services (DS) with their annotations.
-Though some old hardliners still seem to resist it (see [Real Men Don't Use DS][1]), it is obvious that if you use OSGi and not use DS you're either extremely deep down in middleware or you're just plain wrong.
+Though some old hardliners still seem to resist DS (see [Real Men Don't Use DS][1]), it is obvious that if you use OSGi and not use DS you're either extremely deep down in middleware or you're masochistic.

-DS (or also called the Service Component Runtime SCR) is an extender that creates components from your bundle.
-Each component is defined in a, shudder, XML resource.
+DS (or also called the Service Component Runtime SCR) is an extender that creates components from, shudder, an XML resource in your bundle.
 In the bad old days you had to write this XML but fortunately there are now some annotations that allows bnd to write the XML on the fly.
 This XML file defines your dependencies, properties, and registered services.
 When the time comes, DS will instantiate the class, inject the dependencies, activate it, and register the services.
+In short taking your pain out of OSGi, leaving you with all the pleasures.

-At first, there are many similarities with injection framework.
-However, this is comparing a flat space with a 3D space since DS handles dynamic dependencies.
-Though for many a developer the dynamics in OSGi are off putting, the advent of distributed systems makes it more and more clear that the world is dynamic and trying to hide these dynamics for the developer is a really bad idea.
-Over and over nature proves us trying to give the impression of a perfect world only makes us fall deeper and harder when the perfection cracks, which inevitably occurs.
-The beauty of DS is that it allows us to live in a dynamic world with very little effort.
+At first, there are many similarities with injection framework that we shall not name here.
+However, this is comparing a flat space with a 3D space since DS handles _dynamic_ dependencies.
+Though for many a developer the dynamics in OSGi are off-putting, the advent of distributed systems makes it more and more clear that the world is dynamic and trying to hide these dynamics from the developer is a really bad idea.
+Over and over, nature proves us that trying to give the impression of a perfect world only makes us fall deeper and harder when the perfection inevitably cracks.
+The beauty of DS is that it allows us to live in a dynamic world with very little effort on our site.
 If you're a skeptic, realize that those [lustrous points][2] had no clue what that Square was talking about.
 So bear with us, and one day you might become a beautiful Sphere!

 ## The Simplest Component

 Adding a `@Component` annotation to a public class will turn it into a component.
-Since the effects are rather pointless, let's add a constructor so we can at least see something happening.
-Make sure you got the right Component annotation since, like names of children, some annotation names are clearly more popular than others.
+Since the effects are rather pointless on an empty class, let's add a constructor so we can at least see something happening.
+Make sure you got the right Component annotation since some annotation names are clearly more popular than others.

 	package osgi.enroute.examples.component.examples;

 	import org.osgi.service.component.annotations.Component;

 	@Component
-	public class InfinitelySmallPoint {}
+	public class InfinitelySmallPoint {
+		public InfinitelySmallPoint() {
+			System.out.println("I am a lustrous point");
+		}
+	}

 Obviously, this component will not win the Turing price since it does not do anything and is more or less a waste of bits, sacrificed in the goal to elucidate you.
-Adding a constructor and printing out a message in the constructor will allow you to verify that it actually does get constructed.
+But hey, doesn't it do a great job?

 ## Registering a Service

-The fun part of OSGi are the services, so how can we register a service?
+The fun parts of OSGi are the services.
+So how can we register a service?
 Let's implement an Event Handler service.
 Such a handler receives events from the [Event Admin service][3].
 There are always events emitted by the OSGi framework so that allows us to see something.
 Registering a service is as simple as implementing its interface.
+Without an interface a component is an _immediate_ component.
+Immediate components are immediately started.
+With one or more implemented interfaces, we automatically register a service.

 	@Component
 	public class EventHandlerImpl implements EventHandler {